-Our industry is opposed to any further tightening of payment limits and program eligibility requirements, as we believe these policies are already too burdensome and restrictive in light of the size and scale of production agriculture necessary to be competitive and viable in today's global market.
+Our industry is opposed to any further tightening of payment limits and program eligibility requirements, as we believe these policies are already too burdensome and restrictive considering the size and scale of production agriculture necessary to be competitive and viable in today's global market.
 The NCC has always maintained that effective farm policy must maximize participation without regard to farm size or income.
 Artificially limiting benefits is a disincentive to economic efficiency and undermines the ability to compete with heavily subsidized foreign agricultural products.
-Artificially limited benefits are also incompatible with a market-oriented farm policy.
+Artificially limited benefits are antagonistic with a market-oriented farm policy.
 In fact, the current program limits are incompatible with the cost structure and capital investments necessary for today's family farms.
-We are encouraged that Congress has recognized this reality in recent disaster assistance that included increased payment limit levels to help account for more of the losses incurred.
-This same consideration should be given to Title

-I program limits when the next farm bill is being developed.
-Other proposed arbitrary restrictions regarding the contribution of management and labor through changes to the definition of 'actively engaged' are out of touch with today's reality on most farming operations and would only contribute to inefficiencies.
+We are encouraged that Congress has recognized this reality in recent disaster assistance by including increased payment limit levels for producers who realize the majority of their income from their farming operation.
+This same consideration should be given to Title I program limits in the next farm bill.
+Other proposed arbitrary restrictions regarding the contribution of management and labor through changes to the definition of 'actively engaged' are out of touch with today's farming operations and would only contribute to inefficiencies.